MATT-Diff: Multimodal Active Target Tracking by Diffusion Policy: Abstract

 \section{Abstract}

-This paper proposes MATT-Diff: Multi-Modal Active Target Tracking by Diffusion Policy, a control policy that captures multiple behavioral modes—exploration, dedicated tracking, and target reacquisition—for active multi-target tracking.
-The policy enables agent control without prior knowledge of target numbers, states, or dynamics.
-Effective target tracking demands balancing exploration for undetected or lost targets with following the motion of detected but uncertain ones.
-We generate a demonstration dataset from three expert planners including frontier-based exploration, an uncertainty-based hybrid planner switching between frontier-based exploration and RRT* tracking based on target uncertainty, and a time-based hybrid planner switching between exploration and tracking based on target detection time.
-We design a control policy utilizing a vision transformer for egocentric map tokenization and an attention mechanism to integrate variable target estimates represented by Gaussian densities.
-Trained as a diffusion model, the policy learns to generate multi-modal action sequences through a denoising process.
-Evaluations demonstrate MATT-Diff's superior tracking performance against expert and behavior cloning baselines across multiple target motions, empirically validating its advantages in target tracking.
+This paper proposes MATT-Diff: Multimodal Active Target Tracking by Diffusion Policy, a control policy for active multi-target tracking using a mobile agent.
+The policy enables multiple behavior modes for the agent, including exploration, tracking, and target reacquisition, without prior knowledge of the target numbers, states, or dynamics.
+Effective target tracking demands balancing exploration for undetected or lost targets with exploitation, i.e., uncertainty reduction, of detected but uncertain ones.
+We generate a demonstration dataset from three expert planners including frontier-based exploration, an uncertainty-based hybrid planner switching between frontier-based exploration and RRT* tracking, and a time-based hybrid planner switching between exploration and target reacquisition based on target detection time.
+Our control policy utilizes a vision transformer for egocentric map tokenization and an attention mechanism to integrate variable target estimates represented by Gaussian densities.
+Trained as a diffusion model, the policy learns to generate multimodal action sequences through a denoising process.
+Evaluations demonstrate MATT-Diff's superior tracking performance against other learning-based baselines in novel environments, as well as its multimodal behavior sourced from the multiple expert planners.
+Our implementation is available at \url{https://github.com/CINAPSLab/MATT-Diff}.